backube/volsync/docs/usage/rsync/plugin_opts.rst

     dest-access-mode: one of ReadWriteOnce|ReadOnlyMany|ReadWriteMany
     dest-capacity: <source-capacity>
     dest-cron-spec: <continuous>
-    dest-pvc: <if not provided, scribe will provision one>
+    dest-pvc: <if not provided, volsync will provision one>
     dest-service-type: 'ClusterIP'
     dest-ssh-user: 'root'
     dest-storage-class-name: <default sc>